 Opossums can be a tad smelly.
 No doubt you know about their protective tactic of “playing possum”?
 Well in addition to pretending they are dead, the possum also secretes a foul odor from its anal glands to trick potential predators into thinking it is dead.

 You do have to admit they are cute in an ugly sort of way.
-By purchasing products from our store you can help us to rescue and rehabilitate opossums.
+You can become a member and help to support saving opossums!

 In fact, the opossum has many likable qualities.
 They are opportunistic omnivores and eat a lot of things that are undesirable to us and other animals.
 Opossums eat mainly “bad bugs” such as beetles, cockroaches, grasshoppers as well as snails, mice, and carrion.